Have you ever thought of the following questions?

 Onisaburo called such a spiritual law that controls the relation between the spirit world and the real world as “law of reflection.”

-Mechanism of Future Prediction by Second Sight
+Mechanism of Future Prediction of a Psychic with Second Sight

 Assume that you watch a video on a video hosting service, such as YouTube.